 What’s more, without the lubricating effect of saliva, you may find it difficult to swallow, talk and chew your food.
 You may be less able to taste foods, as well.
 Your throat may be sore and hoarse, and your nasal passages may become dry.

-There are a number of simple dry mouth syndrome treatments that are designed to restore moisture to your mouth.
+There are a number of simple treatments that are designed to restore moisture to your mouth.
 Your dentist may recommend:

 - Sugar-free candy, sugar-free gum or gum specially made to stimulate saliva flow.